PHANTOM-Platform/PHANTOM-FPGA-Linux/README.md

 If your target board requires an entirely custom device tree that is not included in the Xilinx repository, ensure that it includes the line:

 	#include "phantom_uio_devices.dtsi"

 Then compile your device tree to a `.dtb` file called `images/devicetree.dtb` before running `./make.sh sdcard`.

 ### Generate an FSBL

 An FSBL (first stage bootloader) is required to start the boot process.
 The `images` folder contains a prebuilt FSBL for the ZC706.

-For other boards you can generate an FSBL based on the hardware design, using:
+You can generate a new FSBL based on the current hardware design, using:

 	./make.sh fsbl